RichieJJ/streamlit/README.md

 # Install Docker Engine, containerd, and Docker Compose.
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin

-# Verify that the Docker Engine installation is successful by running the hello-world image:
+# Verify docker was succesfully installed
 sudo docker run hello-world

+# create a Dockerfile in the VM and paste the content of the "Dockerfile" in this repo there, save and quit - :wq enter.
+vim Dockerfile

 # Create a docker image from the Dockerfile
 docker build -t streamlit .